top of page

 So how does all of this affect low back pain?

-When our cortisol levels are high for a prolonged period of time, it can lead to persistent involuntary muscle tension - particularly in the neck, shoulders, and back.
-It can also cause reduced blood flow and a buildup of lactic acid in the muscles.
+Elevated cortisol levels can also cause reduced blood flow and a buildup of lactic acid in the muscles.
 All of this leads to our muscles being less elastic, and more limited in terms of growth and movement, making us more prone to injury or pain.

-Cortisol also breaks down molecules and muscle.
-When proteins are broken down into amino acids and sugar we start using our muscles for energy, and not in a good way.
-Cortisol can actually start breaking down our muscles.
 When cortisol starts to eat away at our muscles and joints, such as the sacroiliac joints (where our spine meets our pelvis) it can lead to instability in those joints.
 Cortisol can also affect our perceptions of pain, leading to increased pain sensations such as low back pain (see our blog ‘Can Stress Cause Pain?’.

 Muscle weakness and fatigue are two of the possible symptoms of chronically elevated cortisol levels.